How-to Poetry

 bug) is to install that

-dependency via poetry add <dependency>
+dependency via poetry add <dependency>.
+This let poetry add that dependency

-file then resolves conflicts in the .lock
+to the .toml file then resolves conflicts in the .lock file.

 python